Mansi-Pagare/Health-Oracle-and-Wellness-Tip-generator/README.md

 ## Description

-Welcome to my healthcare-themed Python project!
 This script offers two engaging features: the Health Oracle and a virtual Wellness Tip.
 You can ask the Health Oracle for random health advice or open a virtual wellness tip to receive positive affirmations or health tips, complete with some cool ASCII art.

 ## Features